symfony/symfony-docs/setup/symfony_server.rst

 Installation
 ------------

-The Symfony server is distributed as a free installable binary, without any dependency, and has support for Linux, macOS and Windows.
+The Symfony server is distributed as a free installable binary and has support for Linux, macOS and Windows.
 Go to `symfony.com/download`_ and follow the instructions for your operating system.

 .. note::